 THE PROBLEM: VOTER ID LAWS

-Strict new identification requirements in many states may prevent transgender voters from having their votes counted in the upcoming election.
+Strict new identification requirements in many states may make it more difficult for transgender voters to get their votes counted in the upcoming election.
 Other voter suppression laws include unnecessary cuts to early voting in some states.
 Even if you have never had a problem voting in the past, it is important to know that you may encounter problems this year.
 The more prepared you are, the better your chances of having your vote counted.

 Strict voter ID laws affect transgender voters in two important ways.
 First, these requirements create barriers for anyone who has difficulty obtaining the required forms of ID.
 Second, the laws increase the likelihood that transgender voters may encounter confusion, bias, and discrimination because of scrutiny of their ID documents and gender at the polling place.
 According to a report released in September 2014 by the Williams Institute, more than 24,000 transgender voters may be affected by these laws.